routegy/routegy-docs/app/docs/how-to/create-new-apps.md

 <CaptionedImage
   src="/images/tree/office-drag-drop-app.png"
-  alt="Image of dragging a new app widget into the app tree within the Routegy admin app" width="100%"
+  alt="Dragging a new app widget into the app tree within the Routegy admin app" width="100%"
 />